programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 Some Mac computers, like my testing laptop, don't display the **Schema Privileges** panel correctly.
 In that case, you can accomplish the above with a script using the Query Window.

-If you have already created the user above run this command to grant the user priveledges:
+If you have already created the user above run this command to grant the user privileges:

 ```
 GRANT SELECT, INSERT, UPDATE, DELETE, EXECUTE, SHOW VIEW ON newspaper_search_results.* TO 'newspaper_search_results_user'@'localhost';
 ```

-If you have not created a user yet run these two commands to create the user and then grant the user priveledges:
+If you have not created a user yet run these two commands to create the user and then grant the user privileges:

 ```
 CREATE USER 'newspaper_search_results_user'@'localhost' IDENTIFIED BY 'SomethingDifficult';